Rennerod: Transport

+Rennerod is connected to the public local bus transport through the lines 477, 480, 483, 484, 487, 957, 960 and 971.

+Most important bus stops in Rennerod are the Rennerod Busbahnhof as well as the Westernoher Str. stop.

+Rennerod is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), Tarifwabe (fare zone) number 444.

 Within the town, two Bundesstraßen, B 54 linking Limburg an der Lahn with Siegen and B 255 leading from Montabaur to Marburg, cross each other.
 The nearest Autobahn interchange is Herborn on the A 45 (Dortmund-Aschaffenburg), some 20 km away, and there is also Montabaur on the A 3 (Cologne-Frankfurt), some 35 km away.